My Loan Types

 Mortgage insurance guarantees that a lender will not suffer from a loss if a borrower defaults on their loan.
 As a general rule, if you pay less than 20 percent down, or refinance more than 80 percent of the value of your home, you will need mortgage insurance.
 Mortgage insurance will differ depending upon your unique situation.

-How do I know which loan type is right for me?
+How do I know which loan type is appropriate for me?

 When choosing a loan type, there will always be a trade-off between cost and value, risk and gain.
 The key is not finding the perfect loan type, but rather combining expert knowledge with your personal preferences to strategically choose the loan that works for your unique scenario.